phil20686/aika/README.md

 think only of writing simple python functions, running them, and little by little building up a reliable graph that can be easily transferred into a production setting.

+## Notebooks
+There are as part of the project some notebooks that will introduce you to the essential parts of aika.
+In particular how to create tasks, chain them together, run them and view their outputs.
+There is at this time no exhaustive user guide beyond these notebooks.
+To access these notebooks simply clone the repository and install the project-level requirements file.
+This should give a working distribution on most systems.

+# Developer Notes

 ## Repo structure

 All libraries should be defined in their own sub-folder under the `libs/` directory